Key Takeaways

 - Transparent sourcing and quality control

-Quick Diffuser in Bedroom Tips & Conclusion
+7. Quick Bedroom Diffuser Tips

-These quick diffuser in bedroom tips summarize the most important placement, airflow, and intensity adjustments for a balanced nighttime setup:
+These quick diffuser-in-bedroom tips summarize the most important placement, airflow, and intensity adjustments for a balanced nighttime setup:

 - Keep mist output low and steady